 What is the ROI of AI for a financial advisory firm

 The ROI of AI in an advisory firm comes from three places: hours saved on back-office work, deals saved by faster follow-up, and headcount avoided.
-A correctly installed AI brain typically pays back in 60-90 days at a $50M-$2B firm — not because it does anything magical, but because it removes the 15-20 hours a week the principal currently spends on tasks they shouldn't be doing.
+A correctly implemented AI brain typically pays back in 60-90 days at a $50M-$2B firm, not because it does anything magical, but because it removes the 15-20 hours a week the principal currently spends on tasks they shouldn't be doing.

 Where the savings come from